---

 ### Next steps

-#### Connect action and block extensions
+#### Connect admin and block UI extensions

-#### Hide extensions
+#### Hide UI extensions

 #### Extension targets